Using credit isn't the same as being in debt

-According to a recent survey by Bankrate, 63 percent of adults aged 18 to 29 refuse to use credit.
+A 2015 survey by Bankrate, 63 percent of adults aged 18 to 29 refuse to use credit.
 This could be explained by front-row seats to the economic recession which have instilled in Generation Y a fear of economic instability, causing them to distance themselves from traditional financial trends.
 Further to this, millennials are finding themselves tackling colossal amounts of debt in the form of student loan repayments.
 With debt being a strongly-associated stigma of credit cards, it seems Generation Y is reluctant to take the risk of adding any more to their financial plate.

 As a result of this, millennials tend to choose debit over credit as debit cards effectively operate as cash, providing them with the security of using the money that is actually sitting in their bank accounts.

 In terms of economic recovery, it can be argued that millennials are in fact being financially savvy in their bid to stay out of debt by avoiding credit cards.
 However, with millennials on the brink of adult life, their decision to renounce credit could actually be at the expense of both their long-term and short-term goals.
 The following reasons ascertain why we should be choosing credit instead of debit next time we swipe.

 A good credit score helps to obtain financial assistance

 Whether it be a house, a car, or setting up your own business, huge expenses like these will require financial backing in the way of a mortgage or a loan which, in turn, require applicants to have a formidable credit rating.
 By spending only small amounts and continuing to clear the balance on time each month, using a credit card responsibly is one of the easiest and most reliable ways to build such a rating.

 Further to this, 15% of your credit rating will be based on the length of your credit history.
 Therefore, if securing finance on a house, business or car is a long-term goal, then it is imperative that millennials start using credit now.

 A credit card can act as a low-cost loan